memfault/interrupt/_drafts/zero-to-main-2.md

 ...
 ```

-The linker has done its job, and our `main` symbol has been assign an address.
+The linker has done its job, and our `main` symbol has been assigned an address.

 The linker often does a bit more than that.
 For example, it can generate debug
 information, garbage collect unused sections of code, or run whole-program